rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

     - You don't need to modify applications to use TDE.
 Data is transparently encrypted as it is added to the database, and transparently decrypted for authorized database sessions
     - You can encrypt data with zero downtime on production systems by using "Online Table Redefinition," or you can encrypt it offline during maintenance periods (see "Oracle Database Administrator's Guide" for more information about "Online Table Redefinition")
     - Oracle Database automates TDE master encryption key and keystore management operations.
 The user or application does not need to manage TDE master encryption keys and the keys are never exposed to the clients, reducing the chances for loss or theft of the keys

-    > To learn more about how to use TDE, please refer to the "[DB Security - ASO (Transparent Data Encryption & Data Redaction)] (https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=703)" workshop

     ---